 Star Player 3

 Photo Express GSM Alarm

 This GSM camera alarm will see who and when someone has entered your holiday caravan with images and alerts sent to a mobile phone.

 The system includes a Security SIM card, specifically for alarm systems, which means the camera will take photos when triggered, without the need for Wi-Fi access.
 The SIM offers mobile network coverage along all major and minor roads.
-The alarm is also battery-powered, with a battery life of up to six months.
+Subscription is included with the SIM for the first 12 months but can be renewed at an annual cost of just over £40 for subsequent years.
+The alarm is also battery-powered so perfect to leave in a static caravan, with a battery life of up to six months.